mayurnagrale/obsidian-git-sync/MSSQL/Basic Concepts.md

 **index - clustered and non-clustered** :
 **Clustered index** :
 - A clustered index is a special type of index that physically orders the rows in a table.
-The clustered index is the primary key of the table.
+This means that the rows in the table are stored in the same order as the index keys.
 Only one clustered index can be created on a table.

 **Non-clustered index** :
 - A non-clustered index is an index that does not physically order the rows in a table.
-The non-clustered index is created on one or more columns of a table.
+The rows in the table are stored in the same order as they were inserted, regardless of the index keys.
+Multiple non-clustered indexes can be created on a table.

 identity column: a numeric column in the table that automatically populate when new row is added